Challenges in commercial real estate

 Rising interest rates

 Commercial property prices and interest rates are inextricably linked.
 Rising rates have a negative effect on property valuations.
-Unfortunately for the commercial real estate industry, interest rates have been skyrocketing.
-In the last two years, the Fed rate has gone up from near-zero to over 5%.
+Unfortunately for the commercial real estate industry, interest rates have skyrocketed.
+In the last few years, the Fed rate has gone up from near-zero to over 5%.
+Though they’ve fallen slightly since then, they remain above historical norms.

 Here is the same data in a graph: